 \subsection{ComNet receiver}

-To alleviate the demand on vast training data and enable the acquisition of CSI, a model-driven AI-aided ComNet receiver has been proposed in \cite{gao2018comnet}.
-The basic idea of the ComNet receiver \cite{gao2018comnet} is to use DNN as auxiliary blocks to refine the original modules in the OFDM receiver in Fig. \ref{fig_1}.
-Fig. \ref{ComNet details} illustrates the architecture of the ComNet receiver \cite{gao2018comnet}.
-Overall, the ComNet receiver \cite{gao2018comnet} adopts two cascaded DNN-based subnets, including the channel CE and SD subnet.
+A model-driven AI-aided ComNet receiver is proposed in \cite{gao2018comnet} to alleviate the demand for vast training data and enabling the acquisition of CSI.
+The basic idea of the ComNet receiver \cite{gao2018comnet} is to use DNNs as auxiliary blocks to refine the original modules in the OFDM receiver in Fig. \ref{fig_1}.
+Fig. \ref{ComNet details} illustrates the architecture of the ComNet receiver \cite{gao2018comnet}, which adopts two cascaded DNN-based subnets: CE and SD subnets.